ashishk1331/feather-app/README.md

 # 👏 Done Stack

 1. ✅ statusbar color
+2. ✅ performance and scoped states for better rendering and re-rendering
-2. ✅ Form validation and errors
+3. ✅ Form validation and errors
-3. ✅ search and filter
+4. ✅ search and filter
-4. ✅ minification and tree-shaking of the code using esbuild
+5. ✅ minification and tree-shaking of the code using esbuild
-5. ✅ one-time tasks and recurring tasks
+6. ✅ one-time tasks and recurring tasks
-6. ✅ refresh finished list when diff in last logged in and today
+7. ✅ refresh finished list when diff in last logged in and today

 ## Remember: